Brazil: Senate approves legislation on new Transfer Pricing framework

 For entities that begin operations or for a newly created legal entity that result from a merger or spin-off during the period from September to December 2023, the election must be formalized in the first month of activity.
 Conversely, for entities that cease activities during the period from January to August 2023, the election must be formalized in the closing month.

-For further consultation on Brazil’s Bill of Law n.
-8, contact one of our professionals.
+For further consultation, contact one of our professionals.

 Author: Dimitrios Garantziotis, Junior Associate, TPA Global